6hostsRus/flutter_game_ecosystem/docs/AI_TASK_LIBRARY.md

 ---

-## PlatformDocsMigration (P1)

-Purpose: Reconcile `platform/` contents and migrate into `docs/` with an instruction set for developers.

-Steps:

-1. Inventory `platform/` (android_vs_ios.md, device_targets.md, hosting_options.md, dev_programs.md, checklists/ etc.).
-2. Create a `docs/platform/` tree; migrate content with unified structure and cross-links to build/release workflows.
-3. Add an index page summarizing targets, env setup, and checklists; ensure duplication is removed.
-4. Update `docs/WORKFLOWS.md` links to point to migrated docs.

-Validation:

--    `docs/platform/*` mirrors relevant guidance; old files point to new locations or are removed in a follow-up PR.
--    Links in `README.md`/`ai_instructions.md` resolve to the new docs.

----

-## PlatformReleaseCIIntegration (P1)

-Purpose: Develop CI integrations for platform release toggled by repository variables/inputs.

-Steps:

-1. Add or update a workflow (e.g., `.github/workflows/platform-release.yml`) with inputs/vars: `release_platform`, `release_track`, and `ENABLE_PLATFORM_RELEASE`.
-2. Implement guarded jobs (only run when enabled) to build and, optionally, upload artifacts (manual steps acceptable initially).
-3. Document variables and invocation in `docs/WORKFLOWS.md` and `docs/platform/release.md`.
-4. Keep non-blocking by default; surface artifacts for audit.

-Validation:

--    Dry-run or build-only job passes with vars disabled; with vars enabled (manual dispatch), jobs execute expected steps.
--    `docs/WORKFLOWS.md` includes the workflow entry and gate mapping.

----

 ## RoadmapMigrationAndPacingDoc (P1)

 Purpose: Migrate `roadmap/*.md` to `docs/` and produce a phase pacing document defining key goals and metrics.